Yukti-K/7Park/README.md

-# Analysis and prediction of Zillow Rental Index (ZRI)
+# A Tale Of Two Cities

-**Objective** : The goal of this project is to initially predict the Zillow Rent Index (ZRI) values using data modeling.
+**Objective** : The goal of this project is to gain insights on important factors that influence the rental values of homes and apartments in Phoenix and Tampa.

-**Measurement of success** : The performance of our model will be tested using metrics such as R^2 and mean squared error.
+**Measurement of success** : The performance of our model will be tested using mean squared error.

-**Scope** : The model will be applied to housing data by zip codes from the American Community Survey years 2015-2017 and the datasets provided by 7Park Data and used to predict the ZRI for 2018-2020.
-The population includes all homes across two cities, Phoenix and Tampa.
+**Questions to answer** :
+- What are the similarities and differences in the rental markets in Phoenix and Tampa?
+- How accurately can the model from one city predict rental values in the other?
+- How important are historical rental values to predict future ones?
+- What factors drive the prediction of rental values in each market?
+- What actionable insights can be derived from our analysis?
+For example, can we increase the rental prices in certain zipcodes if historical data tends to underestimate the rental value.

+**Data Sources**
+- **Zillow Historical ZRI Data Multi Family Homes** Historical ZRI data from 10/2010 - 1/2021
+- **Google Bigquery**
+  Data from geo_us_boundaries
+  Data from ACS

 **Data Aggregation** : By zipcodes for cities Phoenix and Tampa

-**Target variable** : ZRI
+**Target variable** : Zillow Rental Index (ZRI)

 **Tools** : Google BigQuery, Jupyter Notebook